razorfish/technologyblog/content/post/2015-03-23-the-success-of-embracing-angularjs-in-a-large-scale-enterprise-solution.md

-All in all, I’m proud of the work that the Razorfish Ford team was able to accomplish, and even prouder of the fact that we could tell our story outside the walls of our office.
+All in all, I’m proud of the work that the Publicis Sapient  Ford team was able to accomplish, and even prouder of the fact that we could tell our story outside the walls of our office.
 The presentation at Google was well received, and was delivered to a packed room with people standing in the back.